amefy/Metab/README.md

 ## Language

 ### Introduction
-Metab language has born to write minimum code and do the maximum work possible.
+Metab language was born to write minimum code and do the maximum work possible.
 Once the code is minimalized it becomes clearer and you can work faster.

 ### Basic concepts
 The first rule to write less, like Python and Coffescript languages, is that Metab use tabulated code to remove braces and save hundreds of lines.